lukereding/redingPlot/README.md

 redingPlot contains some useful plotting functions.
 Most of the functions aren't as flexible as your plain vanilla base R plotting functions (e.g. many of the functions only accept the data as a list), but you'll find some better ways to plot things not easily implemented in R. The focus is on plotting the relationships between quantitative and categorical variables while showing the data.

-To make things as confusing as possible, the development version of the code is in a [different repo](https://github.com/lukereding/graphics) so that I'm not constantly updating this one.
-See that repo for some examples of what the plots look like.

 ----------------

 ## how to install **redingPlot**